🚀 NEW: Stop copying generic prompts. Learn the 7-part formula to build your own.Get the Ultimate Guide →

 💡 Expert Advice & Considerations

-Don't waste your time trying to use Perplexity to create entire lesson plans from scratch, instead use it to generate specific, data-driven interventions that you can plug into your existing curriculum.
+It is incredibly dangerous to trust the AI to create entire lesson plans from scratch, instead use it to generate specific, data-driven interventions that you can plug into your existing curriculum.

 Advanced Prompt Library